-press any key to start
+Press any key to continue

-Please insert a floppy diskette into the floppy drive, and press any key.
+Please insert a floppy diskette into the floppy drive.
+Select your required item on the list according to the mode you choose and the OS you install.
+Then press any key.

-The system will start to format the floppy diskette and copy SATA / SATAII drivers into the floppy diskette.
+E. The system will start to format the floppy diskette and copy SATA / SATAII drivers into the floppy diskette.

-If you want to enable Hot Plug function on eSATAII ports but you install OS on IDE HDD, please skip step 2.
+If you want to enable Hot Plug function on eSATAII ports but you install OS on IDE HDD, please skip step 1 and 2.